 - Switch off the heat and add lemon juice and mix well.

 - For the Dhungar, heat a coal piece until it is red hot.
 Keep a bowl inside the bowl with curry and keep the piece of coal on top of it.
-Pour a tsp of ghee on top of the coal and immediately close the lid of the main bowl.
+Pour a teaspoon of ghee on top of the coal and immediately close the lid of the main bowl.

 - Let it rest for 10-15 minutes.